 In addition to collecting base salary information, total compensation data should also be obtained.
-Attachment C presents a sample summary of the type of total compensation data collected through the survey process.

 A systematic approach taken to collect the survey data will ensure the accuracy of the labor market data and will also serve to assist the District in maintaining a consistent, fair, and defensible compensation plan over time.